sbhattacharyay/nims/README.md

 ## Overview

-This repository contains the code underlying the article entitled **Assessing the clinical utility of triaxial accelerometry in severe brain injury monitoring and prognosis** from the Johns Hopkins University [Laboratory of Computational Intensive Care Medicine](https://lcicm.jhmi.edu/).
+This repository contains the code underlying the article entitled **Decoding accelerometry for classification and prediction of critically ill patients with severe brain injury** from the Johns Hopkins University [Laboratory of Computational Intensive Care Medicine](https://lcicm.jhmi.edu/).
 In this file, we present the abstract, to outline the motivation for the work and the findings, and then a brief description of the code with which we generate these finding and achieve this objective.\
 \
 The code on this repository is commented throughout to provide a description of each step alongside the code which achieves it.

 ## Abstract

-Motor activity is an important phenotypic variable after severe brain injury (SBI); however, whether quantitative motion monitoring would significantly improve critical SBI care is unknown.
-Here, we collect 1,701 hours of multisegmental accelerometry from SBI patients (n = 69) and develop models to detect motor function and predict neurological outcomes (discharge and one year) from extracted time-, frequency-, and wavelet-domain features.
-Detection models of the motor sub-score of the Glasgow Coma Scale (GCSm) achieve significant (AUC: 0.70 \[95% CI: 0.53–0.85\]), consistent (observation windows: 12 min – 9 hours) discrimination of SBI patients capable of purposeful movement (GCSm > 4).
-Prediction models of the Glasgow Outcome Scale – Extended (GOSE) at discharge discriminate (AUC: 0.82 \[95% CI: 0.75–0.90\]) SBI patients of upper moderate disability or better (GOSE > 5) with 2–6 hours of observation.
-These results support the utility of accelerometers in certain cases of SBI monitoring and prognosis.
+The goal of this research is to explore quantitative motor features in critically ill patients with severe brain injury (SBI).
+We hypothesized that computational decoding of these features would yield important information on underlying neurological states and clinical outcomes.
+Using wearable microsensors placed on all extremities, we recorded 1,701 hours of continuous, high-frequency accelerometry data from a prospective cohort of patients (n = 69) admitted to the ICU with SBI.
+Models were trained using time-, frequency-, and wavelet-domain motion features and levels of responsiveness and outcome as labels.
+The two primary tasks were detection of levels of responsiveness assessed by motor sub-score of the Glasgow Coma Scale (GCSm), and prediction of functional outcome at hospital discharge measured with the Glasgow Outcome Scale–Extended (GOSE).
+Detection models achieved significant (AUC: 0.70 [95% CI: 0.53–0.85]) and consistent (observation windows: 12 min – 9 hours) discrimination of SBI patients capable of purposeful movement (GCSm > 4).
+Prediction models accurately discriminated SBI patients of upper moderate disability or better (GOSE > 5) with 2–6 hours of observation (AUC: 0.82 [95% CI: 0.75–0.90]).
+Results suggest that computational analysis of time series motor activity in patients with SBI yields clinically important insights on underlying neurologic states and short-term clinical outcomes.

 ## Code
 All of the code used in this work can be found in the `./scripts` directory as MATLAB (`.m`) files, R (`.R`) files, or Jupyter notebooks (`.ipynb`).
 Moreover, generalised functions have been saved in the `./scripts/functions` sub-directory and `.py` scripts used to record accelerometry data from the bedside are available in the `./scripts/accel_recording_scripts` sub-directory.